IT-Mobile Applications Developer

 - Perform entry-level systems analysis and design work to solve business problems using both traditional and object-oriented methodologies.

-- Build interactive websites using XHTML and XML.
+- Build interactive websites using HTML and CSS.

 - Demonstrate work ethics and reliable behavior including, but not limited to, assuming responsibility for decisions and actions, utilizing time and stress management skills, and displaying initiative.

 - Work as a team member by demonstrating good communication and listening skills, cooperation, and providing a supportive environment.

 - Demonstrate an understanding of the IT field and its job roles, with some emphasis on IT security as it applies to programming.

 - Develop moderately complex business applications using advanced language techniques and object-oriented principles.

 After completing the IT-Mobile Applications Developer program at Madison Area Technical College, you may find employment as:

 - Mobile Web Applications Developer